MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 Please follow [the advice from RIVM](https://www.rivm.nl/en/coronavirus-covid-19/recommendations-companies-and-institutions) (National Institute for Public Health and the Environment) regarding coronavirus measures.
 If you have symptoms associated with COVID-19, please stay home.
-You can use the online lecture live stream, the lecture recordings, and the Canvas discussion board to participate in the course, as documented in the [virtual/physical settings](#virtual-physical-settings) and [communication principles](#communication-principles).
+You can use the online lecture live stream, the lecture recordings, and TicketVise on Canvas to participate in the course, as documented in the [virtual/physical settings](#virtual-physical-settings) and [communication principles](#communication-principles).

 ## Course Registration